Unfortunately, Barbara, who was known as Jeriah online, has passed away 😦

 From the Courage Home sponsorship page:

-Children with a variety of diverse special needs inhabit the halls of Courage Home.
-Courage consists of [two] foster families in separate apartment-style homes.
-Each home is equipped with one to two foster [parents], several caregivers, and at least one nurse.
-An on-site school is run out of Courage – Anjali School for the Blind, a program run by one of our foster moms for our blind children.
+Courage Home is home to children with a variety of medical needs including being blind, D/deaf, or having cerebral palsy.
+Courage consists of two foster families in separate apartment-style homes; Courage Teal and Courage Purple.
+Each home is equipped with one to foster parents, several caregivers, and one nurse.
+Courage also hosts one of our on-site schools – Anjali School for the Blind, a program run by one of our foster moms for our blind and deaf-blind children.

 Courage Home Teal

 *Milo, who used to live at SCH but was reunited with his family earlier this year, has sadly had to return to Courage Teal permanently.
 While it is unfortunate his parents have given him up again, it is at least good to know he will be returning to a foster family who knows him. *Milo will be attending a public school alongside his new best friend, *Keaton!
 Web page link will be added as soon as it becomes available.
 Needs $510/month, which also covers his school costs!
 Sponsor here.